htm-community/nupic.studio/README.md

     pip install nustudio

 _Note_: If you get a "permission denied" error when using pip, you may add the --user flag to install to a location in your home directory, which should resolve any permissions issues.
 Doing this, you may need to add this location to your PATH and PYTHONPATH.
 Alternatively, you can run pip with 'sudo'.

-_Note_: If you are using an Ubuntu-like system and find instalation issues related to BLAS libraries, probably you will have to first install scipy manually with apt-get (`apt-get install python-scipy`) and then try again.

 Once it is installed, you can execute the app using: